shubvyas/HR-Analytics/README.md

 **Database Management**: Tables in the database are truncated each time new data is added, ensuring consistency without duplicate records.

 **Visualization**: MySQL is connected to Power BI for building dashboards and visualizing the processed data.

+## Prerequisites
+**To successfully set up and use this project, we need the following:**

+Python 3.x and the following libraries: pandas
+MySQL Connector
+SQLAlchemy
+Google Cloud API client libraries
+Google Cloud Project with access to Google Drive API MySQL Server
+Power BI Desktop for dashboard creation

+### Dashboard